AndroidHell/androidhell.github.io/source/about/index.markdown

 footer: true
 ---

-This is my little blogspace using Octopress so I can impress my friends and random hipsters at coffeeshops with my amazing hacking skills.
+**&lt;about-me&gt;**This is my little blogspace using Octopress so I can impress my friends and random hipsters at coffeeshops with my amazing hacking skills.

-**&lt;about-me&gt;**I'm struggling to understand anything related to programming even though yo ucan clearly see in my github repo that I have done some stuff.
+I'm struggling to understand anything related to programming even though yo ucan clearly see in my github repo that I have done some stuff.
 I'm originally from Indiana but am now stuck in the great nation of Texas.
 I'm going into my final semester of college at WTAMU and I couldn't be more happy/scared/annoyed/exhausted/ansty about it.

 I have worked with HTML, CSS, PHP, Ruby, JavaScript, C#, SQL, and NoSQL.
 I've dabbled in Python and failed hard at leanring Objective C. Every time I try to learn anything related t ocoding, I end up giving up and moving to something new.
 Which is why I'm bascailly cut out for front-end web design.
 Programming for programmers that never made it!**&lt;/about-me&gt;**